Do you want to know how to fix WordPress not sending email issue?

 Next, Track Email Activity in WordPress

-Now you’ve fixed WordPress not sending emails, check out our open and click tracking.
+Now that you’ve fixed WordPress not sending emails, check out our open and click tracking.

 You can track opens and clicks on individual emails or generate an email report for any subject line.
 This makes WP Mail SMTP an awesome user tracking plugin.